Decarbonising Aotearoa together

 How it works

-This allows you to report your market-based Scope 2 emissions as zero (using the market-based reporting methodology, in accordance with the GHG Protocol’s Scope 2 Guidance).
+That process earns you internationally recognised Renewable Energy Certificates, which allow you to report your market-based Scope 2 emissions as zero (using the market-based reporting methodology, in accordance with the GHG Protocol’s Scope 2 Guidance).

-The big energy mix
+The energy mix

 All about emissions